edgarberm/trick-scrollbar/README.md

 <h1 align="center">trick-scrollbar</h1>

-<p align="center">The browser's own scroll but customized with some magic tricks<p>
+<p align="center">The native browser's scrollbar customized with some magic tricks<p>

 ________

 ## Why trick-scrollbar?

-Simply because **trick-scrollbar** uses in native browser scroll but with some JavaScript CSS tricks
+Simply because **trick-scrollbar** uses in native browser scroll but with some JavaScript CSS tricks.

 * It's native, it's efficient.
 * Use plain `scrollTo`, `scrollTop` and all js methods.